David-Manniche/TheMarket/readme.txt

     => 034102 - On Buyer dashboard when hamburger icon clicked to expand sidebar then widgets are crossing screen and scroll not working.
     => 034101 - On Buyer dashboard when hamburger icon clicked to close sidebar then on widgets extra spaces are not reduced.
-    => 035404 - seller is not getting email when order is on COD
+    => 035404 - seller is not getting email when order is on COD => 034492 - On devices> captcha comes over the elements in footer => 034491 - On contact us page> captcha is getting hid behind the map